FDio/site/content/overview/fdiousecases/cpe.md

 ## <img src="/img/universalcpe.png" width=5% >  Routers/Universal CPE etc.

 **FD.io VPP supports entry hardware options from number of hardware vendors\
 for building Customer Premise Equipment devices.
-FD.io based commercial options are available from vendors such as Netgate with TNSR, Cisco with the CSR, ASR 9000 and Carrier Grade Services Engine and many more.**
+FD.io based commercial options are available from vendors such as Netgate with TNSR, Cisco with the ASR 9000 and Carrier Grade Services Engine and many more.**

 **Commercial implementations integrate Strong Swan for IKE.**